Project Management in Healthcare: Careers, Challenges, and Success Factors

 The evolution of healthcare into a more complex, project-oriented sector, combined with the increased presence of consultants and contractors, has created a strong need for healthcare project management that can lead to increased efficiency within this industry.

-This guide explores the challenges and success factors in managing healthcare projects.
-It also provides project management insights toward successfully launching and managing healthcare initiatives.
+This guide explores the opportunities, challenges, and success factors in managing healthcare projects.
+It also provides project management insights toward successfully managing healthcare initiatives and growing professional healthcare project manager careers.

 Project Management in Healthcare